eegli/mfaws/readme.md

 Options:
       --profile <PROFILE_NAME>
-          The AWS credentials profile to use
+          The AWS credentials profile to use [env: AWS_PROFILE=] [default: default] --device <MFA_DEVICE>

-          [env: AWS_PROFILE=]
-          [default: default]

-      --device <MFA_DEVICE>
-          The MFA Device ARN.
-This value can also be provided via the ~/.aws/credentials variable 'aws_mfa_device'

-          [env: MFA_DEVICE=]
+          The MFA Device ARN [env: MFA_DEVICE=]
+      --otp <OTP>

-      --duration <DURATION>
+          The one-time password from your MFA device --duration <DURATION>
-          The duration, in seconds, for which the temporary credentials should remain valid.
-Defaults to 43200 (12 hours) for session tokens and 3600 (one hour) when assuming a role
+          The duration, in seconds, for which the temporary credentials should remain valid [env: MFA_DURATION=] --credentials-path <CREDENTIALS_PATH>

-          [env: MFA_STS_DURATION=]

-      --credentials-path <CREDENTIALS_PATH>
           Location of the AWS credentials file.
-Can be a relative path from your home directory or an absolute path to the file
+Can be a relative path from your home directory or an absolute path to the file [env: AWS_SHARED_CREDENTIALS_FILE=] [default: .aws/credentials]

-          [env: AWS_SHARED_CREDENTIALS_FILE=]
-          [default: .aws/credentials]

       --short-term-suffix <SHORT_TERM_SUFFIX>
-          To identify the auto-generated short-term credential profile by [<profile_name>-SHORT_TERM_SUFFIX]
+          To identify the auto-generated short-term credential profile [default: short-term] --force

-          [default: short-term]

-      --force
-          Force the creation of a new short-term profile even if one already exists
+          Force the creation of a new short-term profile even if one already exists -h, --help

-  -h, --help
-          Print help (see a summary with '-h')
+          Print help
 ```

 ### `clean`